 Alcohol acts like a bomb or a hand grenade.
 Once it lands in your body, it blows up and explodes everywhere.
 Once you get that sip of bubbly, the ethanol (alcohol) travels to your stomach and starts getting absorbed by your bloodstream.
 Then it is distributed throughout your body.
 But, your body doesn’t need to and can’t store the alcohol, so it works really fast to remove it from your system.

-The liver starts the process of breaking alcohol down.
+Author Note: The liver starts the process of breaking alcohol down.
 It makes an enzyme called alcohol dehydrogenase, which turns alcohol into acetaldehyde.
 Acetaldehyde is later broken down into acetic acid.
 The acetaldehyde is thought to play a big role in the hangover feeling.

 If you consume more alcohol than your liver is able to process, you start to feel drunk.
 How fast you get drunk is dependent on many factors, such as how much food you’ve eaten that day.